A-Social-Ninjas-Network/brighterplanet.github.com/fellowship.md

 * Initial development on a carbon model we haven't made yet
 * A programmable data-extraction tool for PDFs
 * [TripIt itinerary carbon footprints]{.strike}
-=--
+* CM1 library in a non-Ruby language (e.g. Python, Java) =--
 {.ideas}